pipefunc/pipefunc/PLAN.md

 # Error Handling Feature for map() Method

+## Summary of Implementation

+We successfully implemented error handling with `error_handling="continue"` option for the `map()` method.
+Key achievements:

+1. **PropagatedErrorSnapshot Class**: Created a new class to represent functions that were skipped due to upstream errors
+2. **Early Error Detection**: Functions now check their inputs for ErrorSnapshot objects and skip execution if any are found
+3. **Mapspec Error Handling**: Fixed issues with parallel execution where errors in chunks weren't properly handled
+4. **Object Arrays**: Arrays now use object dtype when error_handling="continue" to store mixed types
+5. **Error Propagation**: Errors properly propagate through pipelines, with downstream functions skipping when they receive error inputs

+The implementation works correctly in both sequential and parallel modes, though tests with locally-defined functions have pickling issues in parallel mode (a Python limitation, not our implementation).

 ## Overview

 We are adding error handling options to the `map` method in pipefunc.
 Currently, error behavior depends on the execution mode: